Logius-standaarden/fsc-core/specifications.md

 The Manager **MUST** persist the Peer ID, name and Manager address of each Peer with whom the Peer has negotiated Contracts.

+The Manager **MUST** propagate the Contract to each of the Peers in the Contract after creating it.
+Except for Peers who announced themselves as Distribute-Only-Peers.

 It is **RECOMMENDED** to implement a retry and backoff mechanism in case the Contract propagation fails.

 #### Signatures